 Prerequisite: ENGL 102.
-Required of all English and English Education majors in the sophomore year.
-An introduction to writing about various genres, including poetry, drama, the short story, the novel and film.
-Emphasis will be on the terminology, techniques and strategies of literary analysis as applied to each genre.
+Required of all English and English Education majors in the sophomore year, this course is an introduction to writing about various genres, including poetry, drama, the short story, the novel, and film.
+Focus is placed upon the terminology, techniques, and strategies of literary analysis as applied to each genre.
 Three semester credit hours.